 If this is your first time using the iMonnit online portal, you will need to create a new account.
 If you have already created an account, start by logging in.
-For instructions on how to register for an iMonnit account, please consult the iMonnit User Guide.
+For instructions on how to register and setup your iMonnit account, please consult the iMonnit User Guide.